pgpointcloud/pointcloud/README.md

 - common bits removal, for dimensions with variability in a narrow bit range
 - raw deflate compression using zlib, for dimensions that aren't amenable to the other schemes

-For LIDAR data organized into patches of points that sample similar areas, *...INSERT COMPRESSION RATIO ESTIMATE HERE AFTER EXPERIMENTATION...*
+For LIDAR data organized into patches of points that sample similar areas, the dimensional scheme compresses at between 3:1 and 5:1 efficiency.

 ## Binary Formats ##